dikki95/Cloud-Security/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _Whitelisted IP address:_ _My personal IP address!_

-Machines within the network can only be accessed by Jumb Box SSH.
+Machines within the network can only be accessed by Jump Box SSH.
 - _Which machine did you allow to access your ELK VM?_ _The Jumb Box was the only machine allowed access to the Elk VM._
 - _What was its IP address?_ _The IP address is: 40.114.76.27_